mtassia/TIAMMAt/README.md

 - `[-o default]`
 - `-p /path/to/Pfam.hmm`

-Absolute paths for `-d`, `-m`, and `-p` are recommended.
 `tiammat` *should not* be run with nucleotide input - cannot currently detect the sequence alphabet of the input.
 See *Known Issues* section below.

 ### OUTPUTS: